dietmarkuehl/P3552-task/lazy.md

 ## Template Declaration for `lazy`

-Coroutines can have `co_return` a value.
+Coroutines can use `co_return` to produce a value.
 The value returned can reasonably provide the argument for the `set_value_t` completion of the coroutines.
 As the type of a coroutine is defined even before the coroutine body is given, there is no way to deduce the result